elysemontano/elyse-lecture-notes/ruby/ruby-inheritance.md

 ## Inheritance
 Now let's think about this a little further.
 There are many different streaming applications like YouTube, Spotify, Netflix, Peacock, Disney+, etc.  The different content or objects that we interact with on each streaming application all have certain things in common like title and run time.

 But there may be some things that are unique to the streaming application, for instance YouTube has the option to like and add comments, some may have a save for later option, playlists and so on.
 Each streaming application has some of their own features that makes them stand out in a market that is flooded with other streaming services.
 But at the end of the day, there are still those things that are maintained across all applications when working with the content.
-These same attributes, and also unique attributes.
+There are same attributes, and also unique attributes.
 This is where inheritance comes into play.

 - Inheritance: allows classes to have relationships with each other

 In other words, we can put common behaviors and attributes into a shared class, which is known as a SuperClass

 - Superclass: common behaviors in a shared class
-  - Parent Class: has attributes that are common to all possible children
+  - has attributes that are common to all possible children
+  - Sometimes referred to as Parent Class
   - Superclass passes info to the subclasses

-- Subclass
-  - Child Class - has attributes specific to the child and NOT the other children
+- Subclass - has attributes specific to the child and NOT the other children
+  - Sometimes referred to as Child Class

 Let's take a look first at the Superclass.
-To do this, I am essentially going to copy over what we did for Hulu into a class called StreaminApp.
+To do this, I am essentially going to copy over what we did for Hulu into a class called StreamingApp.

 ```ruby
 class StreamingApp